7 Signs You Need to Reset Your Dating Expectations

 When you're single and it seems all your friends have significant others, it's hard not to want a plus-one.
 But are you dating him because you like him or because he's there?

 The fix: If you notice yourself falling into "blah" relationships, think about how you describe these guys to your friends.
-[Tweet this advice!]
-Discussing external attributes—"he has a great finance job"—rather than specific anecdotes and internal traits—"he’s so funny he made me shoot soda out of my nose"—may be a sign that you don't really know the men you date, says Anita Chlipala, a dating and relationship expert.
+Discussing external attributes-"he has a great finance job"-rather than specific anecdotes and internal traits-"he's so funny he made me shoot soda out of my nose"-may be a sign that you don't really know the men you date, says Anita Chlipala, a dating and relationship expert.
 Instead of settling for any guy who wants to spend time with you, be sure you're excited to see your boyfriend.

 From happy hours to long dinners over wine, it's easy to fall in serious like with someone when you've got a steady buzz going.
 But it's not only alcohol that can mess with your true feelings.
 "When you're always going out to new places and doing new things, you may think you like him, when you're really just hooked on the adrenaline rush of novelty," Beyer says.

 The fix: Part of the fun of dating is going out on the town, but being equally cool spending an evening at home is key for a long-term relationship.
 Alternate high-octane dates with low-key hangouts to see if the connection holds up minus the glitz and glamour.

 RELATED: 40 Free Date Ideas You'll Both Love

 Occasionally intense chemistry is overwhelming, and it doesn't mean your relationship is doomed if you and he did end up sleeping together on the first date.
 But when you get intimate too quickly, you may feel like you know each other better than you actually do, Chlipala says.
 Plus, if it tends to happen a lot, it could be a sign that you might be insecure about relationships and are using sex as a way to hold a guy's attention.